 The NCCDD makes all decisions on the disbursement of funds.
 Applicants receiving Rossi funds will be asked to complete a Rossi Fund Participant survey and are expected to share their knowledge with the local community and with the NCCDD members.

-The Council’s Conference Funding policy serves as guidance on how to advance NCCDD’s goals by sponsoring effective presentations and speakers at conferences.
+The Council’s Conference/Speaker Funding policy serves as guidance on how to advance NCCDD’s goals by sponsoring effective presentations and speakers at conferences.
 In determining whether to fund a presenter(s) for a conference, the Council gives strong weight to the degree of input from the Council in planning the conference, including development of recommendations of presenters.